 What can I do with a degree in CRIMINAL JUSTICE?

-This information is only an example of the possibilities a degree in Criminal Justice can provide.
+The information below is only a sample of the possibilities a degree in Criminal Justice can provide.
 For specific requirements of employment please contact employers at their respective websites.
 The best way to connect with employers is to attend the Career Expos that happen on-campus every semester.
-Maintaining a blemish-free driving and criminal record is a must for all.
-Resumes and references are always needed, therefore make sure to have one always updated and make sure your references know that they are being listed as a reference.
+Maintain a blemish-free driving and no criminal record.
+Resumes and references are always needed, therefore make sure to have one always updated and make sure your references know that they are being listed.

 JUDICIARY AND LAW SECTOR

 *Court administration (court manager,